 TIME: 10:00 AM - 2:00 PM

-REGISTRATION: will be through the C.G.
+REGISTRATION: through the C.G.
 Jung Society of Victoria, BC.
-Check their web site and Facebook page soon for details.
+Check their web site and Facebook page for details.

 Dan Keusal, MS, LMFT is now in his 27th year as a Jungian psychotherapist and his 22nd year as a professional astrologer in Seattle.
 He is the author of numerous essays exploring the integration of depth psychology, spirituality, astrology, the arts, and everyday life.
 He has been invited to speak at Microsoft, The C.G.
 Jung Society of Seattle, Cascadia College, the Northwest Astrological Conference, and dozens of other businesses, churches, schools, and community & professional groups.
 His personal passions include baseball, movies, playing the guitar, photography, independent bookstores, and coffee.